wwliao/hprc_release2_variant_calling/README.md

 # Variant Calling for the HPRC Release 2

 This repository contains Nextflow workflows for assembly-based and HiFi-based variant calling for 231 individuals in the Human Pangenome Reference Consortium Release 2 (HPRC R2).
 It includes workflows for aligning assemblies and HiFi reads to reference genomes, as well as workflows for calling small and structural variants from these alignments using multiple tools.
-Additionally, [index files](#index-files) are provided for easy access to assemblies, HiFi reads, alignments, and variant callsets.
+Additionally, [index files](#index-files) are provided for easy access to assemblies, HiFi reads, alignments, variant callsets, and merged callsets.

 ## Overview